Frequently Asked Questions

 In closing, do not ignore a citation and do your part to help ensure the efficient flow of traffic and people.
 This will allow our great city to continue to have an active downtown.
 If I can be of any assistance please call me at (386) 626-7444.

-Sergeant Michael Quinn,
+Lieutenant Michael Quinn,

 Parking Enforcement Supervisor